btnguyenPersonal/classnotesS2021/coms417/Exam1.md

     ----------------------
     ```

-- `--number`
+- Characteristic: `--number`

-  - $b_1$: shows extra numbered output in from of files compared to no flag
+  - Block: $b_1$: shows extra numbered output in from of files compared to no flag

     ex in: